Sojasmine/swedevco/Testing.md

 ## Responsiveness

 * Responsiveness is tested with [Am I responsive](http://ami.responsivedesign.is/).
-* The site was tested by following devices:
+* The site was tested by the following devices:
    * Motorola
    * Iphone 7
    * MSI laptop